Leon-Soil-and-Water/aq-bot/README.md

 # aq-bot
 Background:
+- add information about the Mulch It, Don't Burn It Campaign

 Problem:
+- informal monitoring of air quality

+Solution:
-Solution: Publishing daily air quality reports through the use a Twitter bot.
+- Publishing daily local air quality reports through the use a Twitter bot.